 Saving money on food

 The same goes with alcohol.
-Buy wine, liquor and beer at duty-free or at the liquor store to save money on your bar tab.
+In countries like Iceland, alcohol can be incredibly expensive.
+Forget about Icelandic beer, buying wine, or any other liquor.
+And if you still want some, make sure you get it at the duty-free or at the liquor store to save money on your bar tab.

 How to travel for cheap: Consider going during shoulder season or off-season